 Fire Suppression Policy, Weather, and Western Wildland Fire Trends: An Empirical Analysis, in WILDLIFE POLICY: LAW AND ECONOMICS PERSPECTIVES 158 (Karen M. Bradshaw & Dean Lueck, eds., RFF Press 2012). (with Jason Scott Johnston)

-Police, Prisons, and Crime (with Alexander Tabarrok), in LAW AND ECONOMICS OF CRIME (Bruce Benson, ed., Northhampton, MA: Edward Elgar Publishing). (forthcoming 2011)
+Police, Prisons, and Crime (with Alexander Tabarrok), in HANDBOOK ON THE ECONOMICS OF CRIME (Bruce l.
+Benson and Paul R. Zimmerman, eds., 2012).

 More publications can be found here.

 Is the Digital Economy Too Concentrated?
 (November 11, 2020), U of Penn, Inst for Law & Econ Research Paper No. 21-12. (forthcoming)